Benign breast conditions Sugarland, TX

 - Atypical hyperplasia of the breast- Hyperplasia is a condition in which cells are increasing in number.
 Atypia means that the cells do not look normal under a microscope.
 Atypical hyperplasia greatly increases the risk of developing breast cancer in the future.
 Surgery to remove the cells and the area around them is recommended, along with close follow-up.

-What are the signs and symptoms of nipple discharge?
+What are the signs and symptoms of nipple discharge in Sugarland?

 Benign discharge tends to occur in both breasts and only when the breast or nipple is squeezed.
 It is usually milky white or greenish in color.
 Discharge that is bloody or clear is more concerning.